Talk to the City

 Talk to the City’s data processing pipeline starts by processing a variety of data types, then uses LLMs to extract key arguments, and finally arranges similar arguments into clusters and subclusters.
 Users can navigate through a map of opinions and drill down to the subclusters they find most interesting.

-On the more optimistic side, however, there is hope that AI technologies may help us escape the spiral of declining trust by allowing us to consult the public in much larger numbers, at a much faster pace, and in much more inclusive and transparent ways that capture diversity and nuance of opinion.
-Making this a reality won’t be an easy task, and building sufficient public trust in AI technologies will also take some time, but now that a growing number of AI pioneers have been popularizing this idea (e.g. here and here), we believe that, with the appropriate AI safety precautions, it is time to accelerate the design and development of open-source prototypes and begin testing them in the wild.
+Making this a reality won’t be an easy task, and building sufficient public trust in AI will take time, but now that a growing number of AI pioneers have been popularizing this idea (e.g. here and here), we believe that with the appropriate AI safety precautions, it is time to accelerate the design and development of open-source prototypes and begin testing them in the wild.

 We're building this tool as a proof of concept and testing it with a variety of datasets, including data extracted from twitter, blog posts, pol.is consultations, and video interviews.